nsccs/club_website/CONTRIBUTING.md

     ```
 - Push to the branch
     ```sh
-    git push origin <your initials>-<specific_feature>
+    git push origin <specific-feature>
     ```
+- Test your feature.
+Manually test that your feature has not broken anything else in on the site and works as expected.
+    ```sh
+    npm run dev
+    ```

-- Go to the project Github page and open a pull request.  including all the relevent information present in the template.
+- Go to the project Github page to open a pull request.
+You will select the `NSC-Computer-Science-Club:beta` branch from `<your-repository>:<your-forked-branch>`.
+Include all the relevent information requested in the template.

 - Request a review from christopher0331, uellenberg, or jaredscarr.